 You know how, when you stare up at the stars, you feel all small and insignificant?

 With a surface area of four acres and a flow-rate of 3 billion cubic feet per day, Virginia Falls, or Náilicho, could fill an Olympic-sized swimming pool in 2.5 seconds.
 The centrepiece of Nahanni National Park Reserve, it's twice the height of Niagara and considered to be the greatest wilderness waterfall on Earth.
-Everyone should see it at least once in their lifetime.

 For centuries, the Northwest Passage – the narrow, ice-choked, maze-like watercourse across the top of Canada – taunted mariners.
 Hundreds were lured to their deaths here, including the legendary Sir John Franklin.
 Today, luxury cruise-ship travellers can relive this harrowing history, visiting such famed locales as Parry's Rock in Winter Harbour, the Investigator wrecksite at Mercy Bay, the grim Smoking Hills, and perilous Prince of Wales Strait, as well as the communities of Sachs Harbour and Ulukhaktok.